Find out more

 Howie Newsome is everyday life made visible.
 As the milkman, he moves through Grover’s Corners as part of its daily rhythm—reliable, friendly, and unassuming.
 His brief exchanges ground the play in routine, reminding us how much of life is made up of ordinary interactions we barely notice.
 This role may be small, but it requires ease, natural timing, and authenticity.
 Played truthfully, Howie becomes part of the town’s pulse—one of the many “background” lives that Our Town insists are anything but insignificant.
 This role requires comfort with pantomime and precise physical storytelling, as Our Town relies on imagined objects and clear, intentional movement rather than realistic props.

 Mrs. Soames is expressive, talkative, and emotionally transparent—often providing genuine comic relief through her earnestness and lack of social filter.
 A choir member and fixture of town life, she is deeply invested in community rituals, especially the wedding in Act 2.
 Yet beneath the humor lies real feeling.
 Her Act 2 monologue, often cited as one of the act’s most memorable moments, captures how overwhelming joy and emotion can become unmanageable.
 Moments later, her Act 3 appearance, among the Dead, shakes the audience into a sudden awareness that things have changed.
+This actor will also sing in the choir and will be required to learn, perform, and record 3 choral hymns along with the other choir members.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.